Battle of Santa Lucia

-The battle of Santa Lucia was an episode in the First Italian War of Independence.
-On 6 May 1848, when the king of Sardinia, Carlo Alberto, sent I Corps of the Sardinian army to assault the fortified positions held before the walls of Verona by the Austrian army under field marshal Josef Radetzky.
+The Battle of Santa Lucia, part of the First Italian War of Independence, was an engagement between Sardinian and Austrian forces in Verona, Italy.
+It was fought on 6 May 1848, when the King of Sardinia, Carlo Alberto, sent the I Corps of the Sardinian army to assault the fortified positions held before the walls of Verona by the Austrian army under field marshal Josef Radetzky.
 The Austrian army, though outnumbered, managed to withstand the attack and hold their positions.
 The battle is named after the Santa Lucia district of Verona.
-Franz Joseph (then only 17 years old) assisted at the battle.
+Franz Joseph (then only 17 years old) assisted in the battle.

-Context
+Background

 Scope of hostilities

-On 18 March 1848, revolt broke out in Milan.
-The commander of the Lombard–Venetian army, field marshal Josef Radetzky, had excited the rebellion but did not know how to crush it and was forced to abandon the city of fierce fighting.
-At the same time many other cities in Lombardy–Venetia and at Como the entire garrison went over to the insurgents.
-After the battle peace was restored to the region in 1849.
+On 18 March 1848, the city of Milan began an insurrection against the Austrian Empire known later as the Five Days of Milan.
+The commander of the Lombard–Venetian army, field marshal Josef Radetzky, was unsure how to quell it and was forced to abandon the fierce fighting of the city.
+At the same time, the garrisons of Como and several other cities in Lombardy–Venetia defected to the insurgents.